-Bitter Lawyer offers an irreverent look at the profession of law, which features — quote — “lawyer jokes, news, and celebrity lawyer interviews from a team of prominent (and sometimes anonymous) writers”.
-Today’s featured blog is titled “Best Ways to Serve Booze in the Office” – need we say more?
+Lawyers can be funny.
+Really.
+This blog offers an irreverent look at the profession of law, which features — quote — “lawyer jokes, news, and celebrity lawyer interviews from a team of prominent (and sometimes anonymous) writers.”
+A recent blog was titled “Best Ways to Serve Booze in the Office” – need we say more?

 Check Out the Writing PIs’ Other Sites